 http://www.homeloans.va.gov.htm

-- Obtain up to date changes in VA Loan Guaranty procedures and policies
+- Obtain up-to-date changes in VA Loan Guaranty procedures and policies

 - Review pertinent information regarding other areas of Loan Guaranty that include Loan Administration, Appraisal, and Property Management